Kitchen Design Ideas: Roisin Murphy

 ‘Now what has changed significantly in the last year, what we are seeing for the first time in decades, is colour in kitchens.’

 ‘We are seeing the slow takeover of blue, yellow, and green cabinetry in kitchens.
-People are painting them themselves or they’re introducing funny bits of furniture just squeezing out the kitchen look, that whole sterile kitchen as the lab is kind of going.’
+People are painting them themselves or they’re introducing funny bits of furniture; just squeezing out the kitchen look, that whole sterile kitchen look is kind of going.’

 Kitchen Island Ideas

 ‘Now the island, it still reigns supreme, but with glass fronted cabinets.
-People like them like old style labs or school desks so you ca see everything that’s inside at a glance.
+People like them like old-style labs or school desks so you can see everything that’s inside at a glance.'

 ‘You won’t get confused it’s not stuffed down the back of the cupboard, think drawers think colours.’